ganyariya/gh-cbr/README.md

 # gh-cbr

-A Bash script for interactively checking out Git branches with a fuzzy finder. 🚀
+A GitHub CLI extension for interactively checking out Git branches with a fuzzy finder. 🚀

 ## Features